Health insurance policies with physiotherapy cover

 Waiting periods for physio claims

 Once you sit out these waiting periods, you can start claiming on physiotherapy treatment with your health insurance provider.
 Sometimes, an insurer will waive the waiting periods for general treatments such as physio and general dental in special circumstances.
-You’ll have to read the PDS (Product Disclosure Statement) of your policy to find out what these are.
+You’ll have to read the PDS (Product Disclosure Statement) of your policy or contact your insurer to find out what these are.

 There are also special signup deals on offer by various providers that can remove waiting periods if you apply before a certain date.
 However, as always, we’d encourage you to weigh up the price and features of a particular policy before making a decision.